The Absolute Swampland: De-Sitter conjecture

 Based on the 10d superstring, many well-controlled AdS or Minkowski vacua can be constructed.
 Since one expects the string landscape to be connected, stringy de Sitter vacua can presumably always decay and are hence at best metastable.
 The technical challenge of creating even such metastable constructions has lead to the stronger proposal that `string theory has no de Sitter vacua' \cite{Danielsson:2018ztv}.
 A more quantitative formulation with far-reaching cosmological implications takes the form of the so-called $V'/V$ conjecture \cite{Obied:2018sgi}, excluding locally flat potentials.
 While such a strong conjecture appears to be in conflict with experiment \cite{Denef:2018etk}, a weaker formulation employing a combined constraint on $V'/V$ and $V''/V$ may hold \cite{Ooguri:2018wrx,Garg:2018reu}.

 In the asymptotics of field space, derivations of the weaker conjecture above have been suggested \cite{Ooguri:2018wrx, Hebecker:2018vxz}, but these involve non-trivial assumptions.
-As a more general justification for conjectures against de Sitter, one may recall that string theory is fundamentally defined on the basis of the S-matrix, which is not available in de Sitter space.
-However, it is not clear that this can rule out de Sitter as a metastable state (see e.g.~\cite{Dine:2020vmr, Freivogel:2004rd, Dvali:2017eba, Berezhiani:2021zst, Banks:2023uit} and refs.~therein).
+As a more general justification for conjectures against de Sitter, one may recall that string theory is fundamentally defined on the basis of the S-matrix, which is not available in de Sitter space (see e.g.~\cite{Freivogel:2004rd, Dvali:2013eja, Dine:2020vmr, Berezhiani:2021zst, Banks:2023uit} and refs.~therein).
+However, it is not clear that this can rule out de Sitter as a metastable state.
 It appears that a general derivation of the de Sitter conjecture in string theory is not in sight.
 Thus, the question about the parametric control of the few explicit de Sitter constructions, in particular \cite{Kachru:2003aw, Balasubramanian:2005zx}, is more pressing than ever.
 This is a longstanding problem, with some of the most critical recent issues being related to the non-trivial interplay of the Calabi-Yau volume, the depth of the warped throat with its anti-D3-brane uplift, and curvature corrections making the latter potentially unstable \cite{Carta:2019rhx, Gao:2020xqh, Junghans:2022exo, Gao:2022fdi, Hebecker:2022zme}.
 On the positive side, we mention recent progress in understanding the complex-structure-based $F$-term uplift \cite{Krippendorf:2023idy} as an alternative to anti-D3-branes.

 Phenomenologically, quintessence type models \cite{Wetterich:1987fm, Ratra:1987rm, Caldwell:1997ii} allow for a description of today's cosmic acceleration even if the conjecture holds.
 However, finding a {\it realistic} quintessence model in string theory does not appear to be simpler compared to de Sitter, see e.g.~\cite{Cicoli:2012tz, Cicoli:2018kdo, Hebecker:2019csg}.